 Enhanced Document Template: "A Visual Reflection Topic With Cognitive Map"

 Use this document template with cognitive map for your assigned reflections.
 A cognitive map is included.
 This format encourages visualizing whatever a teaching professional would be interested in.
 Directions for "capturing", "modifying the layout" of an image, and linking are included.
 Edit this template and save it as your reflection.

 A Document Template For "A Visual Academic Paper" (With Bibliography)

 Use this document template for a visual academic paper.
 This format encourages the use of visual and linked elements, including an optional "cognitive map".
 There is a section for a bibliography to list your references in APA format.
 APA guidelines are described and included in the bibliography section with sample entries.
 Use the recommended bibme.org website to format your APA citations.

 Use this document template to describe your project proposal.
 Notice that you include a visual "cognitive map" to describe your key points.
 In this template, describe your cited sources and link to your online resources in the reference section.

 A Brief Grant Proposal

 This is a sample 1-page successful grant proposal.
-Sometimes, being brief can be beneficial.
-The main point is to be clear and direct about the need, the benefits, the costs, how it will be accomplished, by whom, and when.
+Sometimes, being brief and succinct may be beneficial.
+The main point is to be clear and direct about the need, the benefits, the costs, how "it" will be accomplished by whom and when.

 Powerpoint Template 1 (Generic, With Navigation Arrows and Interactive Menu)